 I originally sat down to write about the honeybees but, as the foggy mists descended, found myself following a different, glimmering thread … crossing a threshold between worlds.

-It’s an apt description of my life, I’d say.
-Or my preferred address.
-Considering my current dwelling (and previous ones before this), it’s no surprise that I’d be drawn to the cloud forest of this Pacific mountain, the realm of spirits and elementals.
+That’s an apt description of my life, I’d say.
+A preferred address.
+Considering my current dwelling (and previous ones), it’s no surprise that I’d be drawn to the cloud forest of this Pacific mountain, the realm of spirits and elementals.
 At the edge of the forest or village is always where the shamans, witches, sages and healers dwelt.
 Madmen and undesirables, too.
 Often it’s a fine (and arbitrary) line between such distinctions, one that is easily blurred.

 Nowadays, it is mostly the Soul Artists—a beautifully diverse array of writers, poets, artists, guides, dreamers, mystics, ‘evolutionaries’ and inspired souls—who choose to dwell at the edge.
 Evolution always happens first at the fringes, and the ‘edge dwellers’ are the ones deeply attuned to the environment in which we breathe, grow, make love, and dream.
 We are the ones who realize that Earth is awake, a sentient being of which we are a creative part.
 We are the ones who choose to dive headfirst into the dark, mysterious waters of life as our souls expand in harmony, gratitude, wonder and awe.
 Whatever label we choose or are given, we will always be the ones tending the hearth at the threshold between worlds, whether literal or metaphorical.